 There are also numerous ways to get involved in discussing wider cultural ideas.
 From the 'Beliefs, Values and Cultures Forum', to the Café Scientifique and Café Politique, debate is happening across college on the wider issues.
 These are a great way to discuss, question and form opinion.
 Fora like these present a great opportunity to broaden your general education.

 Our Politics café meets several times each term, bringing together undergraduates, postgraduates, staff and members of the regional communities.
 Sometimes it is led by an invited speaker; sometimes discussion is sparked by a film.
 This year's programme has included invited speakers on the Arab Spring; the genealogy and contemporary forms of Conspiracy Theories; Memory, Identity, Diaspora: Marek Szableski's personal journey.
-Our most recent Politics Cafe was held on wed 29th February at 7pm in the Shincliffe Room.

 We hold regular French, German and Spanish language evenings, which are an excellent opportunity to chat to others who speak one of these languages and enjoy some food and drink typical of these countries.